 - Assemble the salad, layering the spinach, onion, beans, sweet potatoes, dried cranberries and pecans.

 - All the flavors!
-It’s smoky, salty, earthy, sweet AND tart.
+This roasted sweet potato salad is smoky, salty, earthy, sweet AND tart.

 - It's colorful!
 Take this salad to your next potluck and watch it disappear.